 Final Exams: A student absent without excuse from a final examination may receive a failing grade in the course.
-Excuses from final exams are extremely rare and are granted at the discretion of the Vice President for Academic Affairs and only in the case of serious personal illness or illness/death in the immediate family.
+Excuses from final exams are extremely rare and are granted at the discretion of the Office of Academic Affairs and only in the case of serious personal illness or illness/death in the immediate family.
 Exams will not be given early to meet the travel plans of students.
 Students are to arrange all transportation well in advance to avoid conflict with the exam schedule.

-Declaring a Major/Minor/Concentration
+Declaring a Program of Study: Major/Minor/Concentration

 Upon entry into Montreat College, new students are encouraged to declare a major of interest.
 Students wishing to declare a minor may do so at any time by completing the online Update Your Academic Program form via the Office of the Registrar webpage.
-Students deciding to change their major and/or minor must go through the same procedures used to declare their initial major and/or minor.
-Please note that some majors require the Selection of a concentration and some majors allow for a choice between a Bachelor of Arts and Bachelor of Science degree.
+Note that some majors require the selection of a concentration and some majors allow for a choice between a Bachelor of Arts and Bachelor of Science degree.

-Declaring a major is paramount to making progress toward degree completion in a timely manner.
+Declaring a major is critical to making progress toward degree completion in a timely manner.
+A student may begin study at Montreat without declaring a major however one should be declared by: